 I have seen some fancy posts where I had to guess what the post was actually about.
 Why?
 Because the author used some flowery speech that sounded great but was not to the point at all.

-What may be good in a novel, is bad in a blog post.
+What may be right in a novel is terrible in a blog post.
 People want to know what your post is about at first glance.
 Make sure you use the most common keywords for your topic so that people can instantly recognize the topic.

 5. SEO optimize your post

 Haha, 4 words and a whole secret world behind them.
 SEO optimization includes a ton of aspects.
-In reality #4 was already part of it – some of the later points will also influence your SEO.
-Without using the best keywords in your post, your post cannot be found via search for the most commonly used keywords.
+In reality, #4 was already part of it – some of the following points will also influence your SEO.
+Without using the best keywords in your post, your post cannot be found via a search for the most commonly used keywords.
 So SEO optimization starts with keywords.
 But there is more to it, here are just a couple of small hints:

 - add the keyword more often – without overstuffing

 - add related keywords

 - use the keyword in the image file names